kokoko3k/koko-aio-slang/docs-ng.md

                 when the input picture is considered interlaced.
                 The threshold for that is defined in config.inc with the parameter: MIN\_LINES\_INTERLACED.
             Interlace Flicker power: The strength of the effect.
-            Disable on interlaced screen:
-                You may want to avoid drawing scanlines gaps when interlaced content is found

             Vertical cell Mask 2:
                 The shape of the mask generated ny this function is "boxed", while the one